-The prize was created to honor the brief life of Antonio “Tony” Pizzigati, an early advocate of open source computing.
-Tony never had a chance to fulfill his computing dreams.
-The prize commemorates his legacy by helping others realize theirs.
+The Pizzigati Prize for Software in the Public Interest honors the life and legacy of Antonio “Tony” Pizzigati, an early advocate of open source computing.
+Tony never had a chance to fulfill his computing dreams, so the prize was created to help others realize theirs.

-The Pizzigati Prize provides grants to software developers making a two-faceted contribution to social change.
+The Pizzigati Prize provides grants to developers making a two-faceted contribution to social change.

 First, they have had an important practical impact, creating software that helps nonprofits more effectively serve their communities.
 Second, against the idea that progress demands cutthroat competition between people striving to get ever richer, these developers instead model a key principle of the open source movement: We all benefit when we work together.
 In the continuing struggle for a better world, this commitment to social impact, collaboration, and sharing is what the Pizzigati Prize celebrates.